kangjingzhe/Fat-Cat/README.md

 # Fat-Cat: The LLM-Native Operating System

-基于全局文档上下文与多阶段推理的下一代 Agent 框架
+A next-generation Agent framework based on global document context and multi-stage reasoning

 <p align="center">
   <img src="image.png" alt="Fat-Cat Framework" width="800">
 </p>

-## 1. 背景与痛点：为什么我们需要 Fat-Cat？
+## 1. Background & Pain Points: Why Do We Need Fat-Cat?

-在当前的 LLM Agent 开发范式中，工程师们正面临着"上下文管理的泥潭"与"脆弱的控制流"两大核心挑战。我将这些挑战总结为 Agent 设计的三大原罪：
+In the current LLM Agent development paradigm, engineers are facing two core challenges: "the quagmire of context management" and "fragile control flow".
+I summarize these challenges as the three original sins of Agent design:

-### 痛点一：JSON 上下文的诅咒 (The JSON Trap)
+### Pain Point One: The JSON Trap

-传统的 Agent 框架（如 LangChain 早期模式或 Assistant API）倾向于通过复杂的 JSON 对象或 list 字典来传递状态。
+Traditional Agent frameworks (such as early LangChain patterns or Assistant API) tend to pass state through complex JSON objects or list dictionaries.

-**问题：** LLM 本质上是基于文本（Text-based）训练的。强制模型去解析深层嵌套的 JSON 状态会导致注意力分散（Attention Dilution），模型往往只见树木不见森林，容易遗漏关键约束。
+**Problem:** LLMs are essentially trained on text.
+Forcing models to parse deeply nested JSON states leads to attention dilution—models often see the trees but miss the forest, easily overlooking critical constraints.

-**工程师的噩梦：** 调试时面对的是数千行的 JSON dump，难以直观理解 Agent 到底"想"什么。
+**Engineer's Nightmare:** When debugging, facing thousands of lines of JSON dumps makes it difficult to intuitively understand what the Agent is actually "thinking".

-### 痛点二：静态能力的局限 (The Static Toolset)
+### Pain Point Two: The Static Toolset

-大多数 Agent 的能力是"硬编码"的。当面对未知问题时，Agent 只能在预设的 if-else 或固定 DAG 图中打转。它们缺乏**运行时学习（Runtime Learning）**的能力，无法像人类一样通过查阅资料获得新技能。
+Most Agents have "hard-coded" capabilities.
+When facing unknown problems, Agents can only operate within preset if-else statements or fixed DAG graphs.
+They lack the ability for **Runtime Learning** and cannot acquire new skills by consulting resources like humans do.

-### 痛点三：元认知的缺失 (The Absence of Metacognition)
+### Pain Point Three: The Absence of Metacognition

-这是当前 Agent 最致命的弱点——"只有执行，没有反思"。
+This is the most fatal weakness of current Agents—"only execution, no reflection".

-**现象：** 传统 Agent 接到任务就像一个莽撞的实习生，直接开始调用工具。一旦进入死胡同（如代码报错、搜索无果），它们往往会陷入死循环重试，或者产生幻觉（Hallucination）强行给出错误答案。
+**Phenomenon:** Traditional Agents receiving tasks act like reckless interns, directly starting to call tools.
+Once they hit a dead end (such as code errors or failed searches), they often fall into infinite retry loops or generate hallucinations, forcibly providing wrong answers.

-**缺失环节：** 缺乏一个高阶的"监视器"进程来评估："我现在做得对吗？"、"我现有的策略能解决这个问题吗？"、"我是不是需要停下来重新规划？"。
+**Missing Link:** Lack of a high-level "monitor" process to evaluate: "Am I doing this correctly?", "Can my current strategy solve this problem?", "Do I need to stop and replan?".

-Fat-Cat 旨在解决上述问题，它不只是一个执行任务的 Bot，而是一个拥有"自我意识"和"进化能力"的操作系统雏形。
+Fat-Cat aims to solve the above problems.
+It is not just a Bot that executes tasks, but an operating system prototype with "self-awareness" and "evolutionary capabilities".

-## 2. 核心设计哲学
+## 2. Core Design Philosophy

-### 2.1 LLM as Operating System (LLM 即操作系统)
+### 2.1 LLM as Operating System

-在 Fat-Cat 中，我们将 LLM 视为 CPU，将Context（文档上下文）视为内存（RAM），将外部工具视为外设（I/O）。
+In Fat-Cat, we treat LLM as CPU, Context (document context) as memory (RAM), and external tools as peripherals (I/O).

-Fat-Cat 框架本身充当 Kernel（内核），负责进程调度（Stage 切换）、内存管理（Memory Bridge）和异常处理（Watcher Agent）。
+The Fat-Cat framework itself acts as the Kernel, responsible for process scheduling (Stage switching), memory management (Memory Bridge), and exception handling (Watcher Agent).

-### 2.2 Document as Global Context (文档即全局总线)
+### 2.2 Document as Global Context

-我们摒弃了碎片化的 JSON，采用 Markdown 文档 作为全局状态的载体。每一个 Stage 的输出，都是对这份全局文档的一次"修订"或"增补"。
+We abandon fragmented JSON and adopt Markdown documents as carriers of global state.
+Each Stage's output is a "revision" or "supplement" to this global document.

-- Stage 1 生成 reasoner.md（问题分析书）
+- Stage 1 generates reasoner.md (problem analysis document)
-- Stage 2 生成 strategy.md（战术手册）
+- Stage 2 generates strategy.md (tactical manual)
-- Stage 3 生成 step.md（SOP 执行表）
+- Stage 3 generates step.md (SOP execution table)
-- Stage 4 执行并回填结果。
+- Stage 4 executes and backfills results.

-这种设计让 Agent 的"思考过程"对人类完全可见、可调试。
+This design makes the Agent's "thinking process" completely visible and debuggable to humans.

-## 3. 核心特性深度解析：Fat-Cat 的元认知体系
+## 3. Core Features Deep Dive: Fat-Cat's Metacognitive System

-Fat-Cat 的核心突破在于构建了一个分层的元认知闭环。这不是简单的 Prompt Engineering，而是通过架构强制 Agent 进行"三思而后行"。
+Fat-Cat's core breakthrough lies in constructing a hierarchical metacognitive closed loop.
+This is not simple Prompt Engineering, but rather forcing Agents to "think twice before acting" through architecture.

-🧠 **Stage 1: Metacognitive Analysis (深度意图感知)**
+🧠 **Stage 1: Metacognitive Analysis (Deep Intent Perception)**

-"还没开始做，先想怎么做"
+"Think about how to do it before starting"

-传统的 Agent 收到 "帮我写个爬虫" 可能直接就开始写代码。但在 Fat-Cat 中，Stage 1 Agent (Metacognitive_Analysis_agnet.py) 会强制通过 reasoner.md 进行元认知分析：
+Traditional Agents receiving "help me write a crawler" might directly start writing code.
+But in Fat-Cat, Stage 1 Agent (Metacognitive_Analysis_agnet.py) will force metacognitive analysis through reasoner.md:

-- **意图拆解：** 用户是真的只要代码，还是需要部署？
+- **Intent Decomposition:** Does the user really just want code, or do they need deployment?
-- **约束提取：** 隐含的语言、性能、依赖库要求是什么？
+- **Constraint Extraction:** What are the implicit language, performance, and dependency library requirements?
-- **信息完备性检查：** 如果信息不足，它会拒绝执行并要求补充，而不是瞎猜。
+- **Information Completeness Check:** If information is insufficient, it will refuse to execute and request supplementation, rather than guessing blindly.

-🧭 **Stage 2: Dynamic Strategy & Metacognitive Search (元认知搜索与进化)**
+🧭 **Stage 2: Dynamic Strategy & Metacognitive Search**

-"知道自己不知道，并主动学习"
+"Know what you don't know, and actively learn"

-这是 Fat-Cat 最具创新性的模块 (stage2_capability_upgrade_agent)。
+This is Fat-Cat's most innovative module (stage2_capability_upgrade_agent).

-- **策略检索：** Agent 首先会在本地 strategy_library 中检索是否有类似问题的解决经验。
+- **Strategy Retrieval:** The Agent first searches the local strategy_library for similar problem-solving experiences.
-- **元认知判断：** 如果检索到的策略匹配度低（例如遇到全新的框架或报错），Agent 会触发**"能力升级" (Capability Upgrade)** 信号。
+- **Metacognitive Judgment:** If the retrieved strategies have low matching scores (e.g., encountering a completely new framework or error), the Agent will trigger a **"Capability Upgrade"** signal.
-- **元认知搜索 (Metacognitive Search)：**
+- **Metacognitive Search:**

-此时，Agent 会挂起当前任务，启动一个子进程去互联网（通过 Firecrawl/Tavily）进行针对性学习。它不是在搜索"答案"，而是在搜索"解决此类问题的方法论"。
+At this point, the Agent will suspend the current task and launch a subprocess to learn from the internet (via Firecrawl/Tavily).
+It's not searching for "answers", but rather searching for "methodologies to solve this type of problem".

-**例子：** 遇到一个新的 Python 库，Agent 会先去读官方文档，总结出用法，生成一个新的 Markdown 策略文件存入库中，然后再回头解决用户的问题。
+**Example:** When encountering a new Python library, the Agent will first read the official documentation, summarize usage, generate a new Markdown strategy file to store in the library, and then return to solve the user's problem.

-📝 **Stage 3: Logical Step Decomposition (思维链固化)**
+📝 **Stage 3: Logical Step Decomposition**

-"将思考固化为指令"
+"Solidify thinking into instructions"

-在理解了问题（Stage 1）并学会了方法（Stage 2）后，Stage 3 (Step_agent.py) 将生成一份详尽的 SOP（标准作业程序）。这不是模糊的自然语言，而是类似于伪代码的严格步骤，确保 Stage 4 的执行器不会跑偏。
+After understanding the problem (Stage 1) and learning the method (Stage 2), Stage 3 (Step_agent.py) will generate a detailed SOP (Standard Operating Procedure).
+This is not vague natural language, but strict steps similar to pseudocode, ensuring Stage 4's executor won't go astray.

-👁️ **Watcher Agent: Runtime Reflection (运行时反思)**
+👁️ **Watcher Agent: Runtime Reflection**

-"站在系统之外的观察者"
+"An observer standing outside the system"

-Watcher_Agent 是一个独立运行的守护进程。它不参与具体任务，而是像看监控一样盯着全局文档的变化。
+Watcher_Agent is an independently running daemon process.
+It doesn't participate in specific tasks, but monitors global document changes like watching surveillance footage.

-- **死循环检测：** 如果发现 Stage 4 连续三次输出同样的错误日志。
+- **Infinite Loop Detection:** If Stage 4 outputs the same error log three times consecutively.
-- **目标偏离：** 如果执行结果与 Stage 1 定义的元认知目标不符。
+- **Goal Deviation:** If execution results don't match the metacognitive goals defined in Stage 1.
-- **干预机制：** Watcher 有最高权限中断当前 Agent，强制回滚或请求人工介入。
+- **Intervention Mechanism:** Watcher has the highest authority to interrupt the current Agent, force rollback, or request human intervention.

-## 4. 架构详解与目录结构
+## 4. Architecture Details & Directory Structure

 <p align="center">
   <img src="image.png" alt="Fat-Cat Architecture" width="800">